-The members hope to raise money for a PediaVision SPOT unit, a sophisticated diagnostic instrument which allows for fast, accurate screening results across all age groups, club member Hope MacBride said.
+TEGA CAY — Several fundraisers are coming up to help the Tega Cay Lions Club pay for a PediaVision SPOT unit, a sophisticated diagnostic instrument that allows for fast, accurate eyesight screening results across all age groups.

 Early detection is key to preventing vision problems, said Dr. Larry Jerge of Tega Cay Eye Care.
 The SPOT unit will help replace the traditional Snellen eye chart method, which is based on a chart created 150 years ago, Jerge said.

 More than 12 million school children struggle with vision problems every day, according to the U.S. Centers for Disease Control and Prevention.
 Studies show that 25 percent of school-age children in America suffer from a vision problem.
 The Tega Cay Lions Club, working in conjunction with the Fort Mill Lions, hopes to put a dent in those numbers by providing early vision screenings in schools and at community events such as health fairs and festivals, MacBride said.

 The SPOT unit also detects major vision issues, including farsightedness, nearsightedness and blurred vision, according to the PediaVision website.

 “It’s revolutionary,” Jerge said.